microsoft/cpp_client_telemetry/README.md

   features, they also cover the flow of data to Collector++.

-These tests use Google Test / Google Mock framework and get built alongside with SDK.
+These tests use Google Test / Google Mock framework and get built alongside the SDK.
 Launch 'functests' and 'unittests' binary executables to capture the test results.

 # Getting Support